coin-modeling-dev/MOSDEX-Examples/MOSDEX-1.1/readme.md

 <li>Renamed the Coefficient subclass of Table as Term and created separate schemas for linear, quadratic and nonlinear types to accommodate the corresponding number and types of arguments</li>
 </ul>

+These files were created using PyCharm Community Edition, which has a very nice JSON editor that will validate a JSON file against a JSON Schema.